pianosnake/apidoc-summary/README.md

 # apiDoc Summary

-Generate an HTML summary page from the api_data.json file created by [apiDoc](http://apidocjs.com/).
+Generate an HTML summary page from the api_data.json file created by [apiDoc](http://apidocjs.com/) min version 0.17.
 The summary is a table with HTML methods as columns (by default: GET, POST, PATCH, DELETE) and the grouped endpoints as the rows.
 Endpoint descriptions fill in the cells.